Production Manager Services

 Korean Regulatory Expertise

-Production managers fluent in KOFIC requirements, Korea Heritage Service palace filming protocols, Ministry of National Defense drone permits, and E-6 Entertainment Visa processes.
+Production managers fluent in KOFIC needs, Korea Heritage Service palace filming rules, Ministry of National Defense drone permits, and E-6 Entertainment Visa steps.

 02.